 Nonetheless, to not be caught off guard, we would advise not to invest more than €20,000 in a single broker.
 We bet you will sleep better with that arrangement.

 This was just an example.
-As of May 2021, if you invest in crypto assets, you will NOT benefit from the protections available for EU regulated investment services, such as access to the Cyprus Investor Compensation Fund (even if CySEC or any other regulator supervises your broker).
+As of May 2023, if you invest in crypto assets, you will NOT benefit from the protections available for EU-regulated investment services, such as access to the Cyprus Investor Compensation Fund (even if CySEC or any other regulator supervises your broker).

 We all know that from time to time, problems will arise in the financial markets.
 It is not a matter of “if” but “when”.
-The only thing we can do is use the tools at our disposal, not to be material affected by those circumstances.
+The only thing we can do is use the tools at our disposal and not be materially affected by those circumstances.

 In addition, you also need to be prepared for what might follow after any bankruptcy.
 When using a broker with its activity based in a foreign country, you would need to solve any issues through the courts of that country and not your domestic courts.
 In practice, you would probably have to pay a lawyer to represent you there.